jsafrane/scratch/storage-tests.md

 * Add a new test job that will run tests for all volume plugins incl. iSCSI and Ceph.
 This requires multiple changes covered in the chapter below.

-### Extra job for volume plugin tests.
+### New job for volume plugin tests.
-As written above, iSCSI, Ceph RBD and CephFS test have `[Feature:Volumes]` tag and do not run in any existing job, because no job install Ceph or iSCSI client utilities and/or kernel modules.
+As written above, iSCSI, Ceph RBD and CephFS test have `[Feature:Volumes]` tag to be skipped on platforms that don't provide Ceph or iSCSI client utilities and/or kernel modules.
+No job provides these utilities

 In order to run these tests, we need:
 * **Prepare a container image with mount utilities for NFS, Gluster, iSCSI, Ceph RBD and CephFS**.
 There is proof-of-concept in [jsafrane/mounter-daemonset repo](https://github.com/jsafrane/mounter-daemonset).
 It will end up in `test/images/volume-tester/mount`.
 Kubelet already has a way howto run these mount utilities in containers instead on host, see below.